 The shadow banking system is growing in size and influence.
 Here, I’m referring to institutions such as hedge funds that intermediate credit but operate outside of the regular banking system.
 Despite the ominous-sounding name, shadow banks have an important, positive role to play in the economy.
 Their influence is growing, along with the amount of assets they have to manage.
 They have also introduced a number of new financial products and innovations.”

 What “positive roles” Shadow banks play in the economy, Mrs. Wilkins did not specify.
 Informed readers of such bankers’ jibberish should be aware already that the only innovation which Hedge Funds and shadow banks offer are the creation, manipulation and growth of “financial weapons of mass destruction” known as derivatives.

-As the CRC and EIR have reported for years, what has made the global bond market such a trigger of global instability now threatening to tear across the world economy, resulting in such announcements as that made by Mrs. Wilkins, is the $2 Quadrillion derivatives bubble of which the bond market, and Canadian housing bubble are but lynchpins.
+As the Canadian Patriot Review has reported for years, what has made the global bond market such a trigger of global instability now threatening to tear across the world economy, resulting in such announcements as that made by Mrs. Wilkins, is the $2 Quadrillion derivatives bubble of which the bond market, and Canadian housing bubble are but lynchpins.

 Another important fact which Mrs. Wilkins didn’t specify in her speech is that turmoil caused by the shadow banking system is the direct effect of the immanent Greek exit from the Euro which will result in the total disintegration of the Euro system.
 This will mean the reverse leveraging of the multi-trillion dollar derivatives ripe to explode and into which the Canadian financial system is deeply locked.